kishanJCygnet/Cygnetdes/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.4.12 =
+= 5.4.13 =

-* Enhancement: Add title for list names on add contact screen
-* Enhancement: Improve error handling when email sending fails for some email addresses
-* Fix: Fatal error when getmypid function is disabled on hosts with PHP v8
-* Fix: Fatal error Fatal error: Uncaught TypeError: number_format() on dashboard
+* Enhancement: Bulk actions can now apply to all the contacts
+* Fix: Some keywords are not getting converted correctly in Amazon SES

 == Changelog ==

+**5.4.13 (22.09.2022)**

+* Enhancement: Bulk actions can now apply to all the contacts
+* Fix: Some keywords are not getting converted correctly in Amazon SES

 **5.4.12 (14.09.2022)**